Chapter 8: The Trinity of Protocols

 Comparison of Federation Approaches

-Khan Mandate: The Khan Protocol recommends GraphQL Fusion for complex, polyglot environments to ensure high Semantic Distinctness (Ü) while avoiding the vendor lock-in of proprietary federation solutions.
+Methodology guidance: Adaptive Granularity Governance recommends GraphQL Fusion for complex, polyglot environments to ensure high Semantic Distinctness (S) while avoiding the vendor lock-in of proprietary federation solutions.

 8.4.3 Security and Governance